Prince-Ejaik/Getting-and-Cleaning-Data-Course-Project/Code_Book.md

 o	t in column’s name replaced by Time

-Final step is about the realization of a second, independent tidy data set with the average of each variable for each activity and each subject from the dataset in step 4 o	Indepedendet_Dataset (180 rows, 88 columns) is created by sumarizing Tidy_Dataset taking the means of each variable for each activity and each subject, after groupped by subject and activity. o	Export Indepedendet_Dataset into Indepedendet_Dataset.txt file.
+Final step is about the realization of a second, independent tidy data set with the average of each variable for each activity and each subject from the dataset in step 4 o	Independent_Dataset (180 rows, 88 columns) is created by sumarizing Tidy_Dataset taking the means of each variable for each activity and each subject, after groupped by subject and activity. o	Export Independent_Dataset into Independent_Dataset.txt file.